Krishna: Outside Asia

-The maha-mantra gained the attention of George Harrison and John Lennon of the Beatles fame, and Harrison produced a 1969 recording of the mantra by devotees from the London Radha Krishna Temple.
+A major breakthrough came in December 1968, when the maha-mantra gained the attention of George Harrison and John Lennon of the Beatles after having met with the Swami's disciples.
+Eventually, Harrison produced a 1969 recording of the mantra by devotees from the London Radha Krishna Temple.
 Titled "Hare Krishna Mantra", the song reached the top twenty on the UK music charts and was also successful in West Germany and Czechoslovakia.
-The mantra of the Upanishad thus helped bring Bhaktivedanta and ISKCON ideas about Krishna into the West.
-ISKCON has built many Krishna temples in the West, as well as other locations such as South Africa.
+The mantra of the Upanishad thus helped bring Bhaktivedanta and ISKCON ideas about Krishna to the West.